oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-book-better-flights/rule.md

 ### NOTE:

-- Some travel companies, such as Flight Centre, are able to match or beat the prices quoted by t​heir​ competitors so be sure to ask them for a competitive​ fare.
+- Some travel companies, such as Flight Centre, are able to match or beat the prices quoted by their competitors so be sure to ask them for a competitive fare.
 See [Booking Online Versus Using a Travel Agent](http&#58;//aussietraveladvice.com/travel-advice-travel-tips/booking-a-holiday-online-versus-travel-agent/)
 - Make sure that before comparing the prices the quotes include all the taxes/ surcharges/fees
 - Booking sites often charge a fee for the service, for instance
 - Ensure that the quotes you receive are 'flexible' ( i.e. they provide an option to alter the travelling dates once the tickets are purchased)